-There are two parts to this form.
-The first is the Human Subjects Form 4 which is the form that is used to gather the IRB approval signatures.
+The Human Subjects Form 4 is the form that is used to gather the IRB approval signatures.
 Please note that there are several questions that need to be answered by the Student Researcher prior to forwarding it on to the IRB along with the Research Plan, any surveys or questionnaires being used and a copy of the consent form being used.

 The Research Plan for a project that uses Human Subjects must include the following:

 - Subjects - Describe who will participate in your study (age range, gender, racial/ethnic composition).
 Identify any vulnerable populations (minors, pregnant women, prisoners, mentally disabled or economically disadvantaged).

 - Recruitment - Where will you find your subjects?
 How will they be

 - Methods - What will participants be asked to do?
 Will you use any surveys, questionnaires or tests?
 What is the frequency and length of time involved for each subject?

 - Risks - What are the risks or potential discomforts (physical, psychological, time involved, social, legal, etc) to participants?
 How will you minimize the risks?